newtonkiragu/pynotes/OOP.md

 * `subclass` - classes which inherit properties and methods from a parent class; it can also define it's own properties and methods.

-* `Abstraction` - Hiding all but relevant data about an object i order to reduce complexity and increase efficiency.
+* `Abstraction` - Hiding all but relevant data about an object in order to reduce complexity and increase efficiency.

 * `Encapsulation` - Mechanism of restricting access to some of the components of an object.